 Google has long dominated the search space, putting the likes of Yahoo, Excite, Ask Jeeves, Cuil, and others largely out of business.
 Consequentially it also resulted in overwhelming superiority when it comes to advertising, although it’s being rivaled by Facebook.
-But in order for Google to maintain its advantage, it needs to look to other ways people are looking for information and that has led it to set its sights on the power of GIFs, specifically the image provider Tenor, which it acquired on Tuesday.
+But for Google to maintain its advantage, it needs to look to other ways people are looking for information and that has led it to set its sights on the power of GIFs, specifically the image provider Tenor, which it acquired on Tuesday.

 Financial terms were not disclosed, but with Tenor powering 12 billion monthly requests, it’s easy to see why Google expressed interest.
 But it’s less about the individual animated GIFs that Tenor provides but the so-called “emotional graph” that the startup wants to monopolize.
 Its chief executive David McIntosh once told me: “The challenge for sentiment is that people aren’t saying things publicly at all…unlike other platforms, [we] can tap into when people are thinking and feeling emotions.”